Hornsby Heights/Galston Gorge (Quarry Road firetrail)

 Looking to do this one sub 3 hours with minimal stops.

-Who's in:
+Who's in?

-Morgan, NeilS
+NeilS Morgan

-What Happened:
+What Happened?

 Were you there and have a story to tell?
-Login or register to blog or post pictures.

 I have been down the fire trail across the bridge and all the way up the other side.
 Are you talking about a similar run?
 I have been looking for more trails over there but never found any.
 We did try to follow the crosslands signs to crosslands which ends up a walking track before going down into the gorge once but never found a fire trail that goes down.